faithvoid/emotionMenu/README.md

 fi
 ```

+## Why?
+I've recently set up a Raspberry Pi 5 as an all-in-one retro gaming / media setup via installing Raspberry Pi OS, EmulationStation, XFCE4, Kodi, and a bunch of other goodies, and realized I didn't have a good way to swap between them all with both a keyboard/mouse setup or a controller, so I threw this together over the weekend as a basic but pretty launcher for EmulationStation, GunCon2 calibration, Kodi, and launching XFCE, but any and all launchers can be modified to your liking!

 ## FAQ
 - "Is this a replacement for EmulationStation?"
 Not at all.
 This is a hobby project for my already-mostly-complete ES setup.
 Any advanced configuration, such as input configuration and scraping, still requires ES, this is just a "straight-to-game/app" style launcher.